Sand mining: Australia

 In the 1940 mining operations began on the Kurnell Peninsula (Captain Cook's landing place in Australia) to supply the expanding Sydney building market.
 It continued until 1990 with an estimate of over 70 million tonnes of sand having been removed.
 The sand has been valued for many decades by the building industry, mainly because of its high crushed shell content and lack of organic matter, it has provided a cheap source of sand for most of Sydney since sand mining operations began.
 The site has now been reduced to a few remnant dunes and deep water-filled pits which are now being filled with demolition waste from Sydney's building sites.
 Removal of the sand has significantly weakened the peninsula's capacity to resist storms.
 Ocean waves pounding against the reduced Kurnell dune system have threatened to break through to Botany Bay, especially during the storms of May and June back in 1974 and of August 1998.

 Sand Mining also takes place in the Stockton sand dunes north of Newcastle and in the Broken Hill region in the far west of the state.

-A large and long-running sand mine in Queensland, Australia (on North Stradbroke Island) provides a case study in the (disastrous) environmental consequences on a fragile sandy-soil based ecosystem, justified by the provision of low wage casual labor on an island with few other work options.
+A large and long-running sand mine in Queensland, Australia (on North Stradbroke Island) provides a case study in the environmental consequences on a fragile sandy-soil based ecosystem, justified by the provision of low wage casual labor on an island with few other work options.
 The Labor state government pledged to end sand mining by 2025, but this decision was overturned by the LNP government which succeeded it.
 This decision has been subject to an allegation of corrupt conduct.

+From the 1850s to the early 20th century, sand was mined from the tall, cliff-like banks of the Maribyrnong River, in what is now suburban Melbourne.
+The Maribyrnong Sand Company was set up in the early 20th century to transport the sand by barge downriver to the industrial areas of Footscray and Yarraville, for use in the production of glass, concrete and ceramics.

 Sand mining contributes to the construction of buildings and development.
 The negative effects of sand mining include the permanent loss of sand in areas, as well as major habitat destruction.